<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Barbaresco - 2 - 3.5 hrs - Rolling

-Today we’ll say farewell to the Roero and move from the Roero hills to the Langa wine area past more vineyards, where no doubt you will see local workers in the fields.
+Today we’ll say farewell to the Roero and move to the Langa wine area past more vineyards, where no doubt you will see local workers in the fields.
 The area southwest of Alba is part of the Barbaresco wine production zone.
 The three villages where Nebbiolo grapes for Barbaresco wine can be grown are Neive, Treiso, and Barbaresco.
 The original, small, and elegant villages of Barbaresco and Neive will be part of our day.

 The hike from Barbaresco to Neive goes down a winding ridge as we head towards the charming village center (our lunch spot).
 As we approach Barbaresco on the way back, its imposing 12th century tower stands out in the landscape.
 Almost square-shaped, its height originally reached 36 meters, making it a strategic position overlooking the Tanaro Valley below.
 The tower is what is left of an imposing fortification once crowning the hilltop where Barbaresco rises.